-Understanding the full spectrum of traumatic brain injury (TBI), its short- and long-term effects, and ways to treat or minimize those effects is an active area of research for the NICHD.
+TBI can cause short- and long-term physical, cognitive, and emotional problems and is a leading cause of death and disability in children and adults.
+Understanding the full spectrum of TBI, its short- and long-term effects, and ways to treat or minimize those effects is an active area of research for the NICHD.

 Institute Activities and Advances

 The NICHD portfolio includes research to understand the mechanisms of TBI, improve prevention and diagnosis of TBI, evaluate treatments for TBI patients, and address secondary conditions of TBI, including its emotional and psychosocial effects.